merenlab/merenlab.org/courses/PFLS/index.md

 end
 ```

 OK.
-Going back to our exammple in shell, the items we wish to iterate over may come from another command.
+Going back to our example in shell, the items we wish to iterate over may come from another command.
 For instance, the following notation in BASH will give you numbers from 1 to 5 as a sequence (you can copy paste it in your terminal to see):

 ```sh
 echo {1..5}